Salvation Through our Savior’s Sacrifice is Rejected by Many

 Even though repentance and faith are works of God, why can’t those who lack repentance and faith blame God for that?

 God works through his Word.
-The reason some do not repent of sin and trust in Jesus is that they harden themselves to the Word, rather than giving up their favorite sins or their pride.
+The reason some do not repent of sin and trust in Jesus is that they harden themselves to the Word, rather than giving up their favorite sins or pride.
 Rather than simply point our finger at the Jews of Jesus’ day, let’s examine ourselves.
 Are we doing what they did, or in danger of that?

 At the end, Jesus warned that Jews of his day would not see him as he really is until he came in glory on the Last Day.
 How did Jesus’ warning serve as a call to repentance and faith?

 The Jews ought to have been terrified at the thought of seeing Jesus coming again in glory on the Last Day.
-After hearing the testimony of the Old Testament and of Jesus’ teachings, and after seeing the evidence of his miracles, they had to know that Jesus coming in glory to judge them was more than a possibility.
+After hearing the testimony of the Old Testament and Jesus’ teachings, and after seeing the evidence of his miracles, they had to know that Jesus coming in glory to judge them was more than a possibility.
 If they had cried out, “Lord, make me ready for that day,” he would have sheltered them under his arms.
 (Some Jews did repent later.)